Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit.md

 You can delete the existing Debug node or click on the connecting line and delete it.
 Either way, insert a Conditional node between the Device node and the Debug node.

-Many workflow nodes, including the Conditional node, support what Losant calls a [template field](https://docs.losant.com/workflows/overview/#template-fields-and-payload-paths).
-Template fields allow you to write full expressions or blocks of text while referencing values in the payload.
+Many workflow nodes, including the Conditional node, support what Losant calls [expressions](/workflows/accessing-payload-data/#expressions), which allow for testing the truthiness of a condition against a payload property.
 Set the conditional expression to the following:

 ```text
 {{ data.button }} == true